Space Ranger1.3 (latest), printed on 08/04/2021

 The graph-based clustering algorithm consists of building a sparse nearest-neighbor graph (where spots are linked if they are among the k nearest Euclidean neighbors of one another), followed by Louvain Modularity Optimization (LMO; Blondel, Guillaume, Lambiotte, & Lefebvre, 2008), an algorithm which seeks to find highly-connected "modules" in the graph.
 The value of k, the number of nearest neighbors, is set to scale logarithmically with the number of spots.
 An additional cluster-merging step is done: Perform hierarchical clustering on the cluster-medoids in PCA space and merge pairs of sibling clusters if there are no genes differentially expressed between them (with B-H adjusted p-value below 0.05).
 The hierarchical clustering and merging is repeated until there are no more cluster-pairs to merge.

 The use of LMO to cluster spots was inspired by a similar method in the R package Seurat.

 Space Ranger also performs traditional K-means clustering across a range of K values, where K is the preset number of clusters.

-This difference is tested using the quick and simple method sSeq (Yu, Huber, & Vitek, 2013), which employs a negative binomial exact test.
+In order to find differentially expressed genes between groups of spots, Space Ranger uses the quick and simple method sSeq (Yu, Huber, & Vitek, 2013), which employs a negative binomial exact test.
 When the counts become large, Space Ranger switches to the fast asymptotic beta test used in edgeR (Robinson & Smyth, 2007).
 For each cluster, the algorithm is run on that cluster versus all other spots, yielding a list of genes that are differentially expressed in that cluster relative to the rest of the sample.